Skip to content

 Written a while ago, but there still is no such thing as Good Debt.
 Anybody who tells you that, wants to loan you money.
 With the increase in interest rates, carrying Debt has proven to be a bad investment.

-After watching our friend Preet Banerjee have to listen to the “Experts” on a CBC National round table talk about Good Debt, I feel I must rant once again (Preet was his normal, Windsor Knotted sensible self, the rest of the panel drove me spare).
+I watched our friend Preet Banerjee listening to the “Experts” on a CBC National round table talk about Good Debt.
+It made me realize I need to rant again.
+I watched the discussion.
+It made me realize I need to rant again.
+Preet was his normal Windsor Knotted sensible self.
+The rest of the panel drove me spare.

 Let me be obvious: saying that there is Good Debt is like saying there are Good Car Accidents, read my lips: